 What is social anxiety?

 Anxiety stems from a fear response.
 It’s your mind and body telling you that you’re in danger and it’s time to flee.
-For some people, social events and situations trigger the anxiety.
-Your body and mind tell you that social situations aren’t safe, and that they might even be dangerous.
+Social events and situations can trigger the anxiety.
+Your body and mind tell you that social situations aren’t safe because you might feel judged or you might do something dumb and and everyone will notice.
 Therefore, even the thought of going to an event creates anxiety, and it makes you feel physically and emotionally uncomfortable.
 In order to avoid that discomfort, you avoid the event, and you might even rationalize that you didn’t really want to go anyway.

 You can tell yourself 100 times that going to a party isn’t dangerous.
 You can yell at yourself for being overly cautious.
 You can list all of the logical reasons that you shouldn’t be feeling this way.
 Unfortunately, none of these strategies work very well, and you might end up feeling worse, because you’re still feeling extremely stressed about going out.